prisma-collective/docs/docs/Methodologies/communities of practice.md

 - Organisational agreements making serving [[incubation methodology|intensives as incubation processes]]
 - [[speech-to-currency]] serving place-unique [[practice-based daos]]

+the governance system described above will first be practiced by the core facilitator team to organise events with a pilot cohort of 6 on-the-ground practitioner groups, aligned with the

+1. end of year
+2. summer 2025
+3. fall 2025
+4. end of year 2025
+5. 2026-27
+6. 2027-29

 [^1]: Regenesis Institute for Regenerative Practice, [ref](https://regenerat.es/).
 See [[Regenesis]].
+[^2]: This is
-[^2]: The creative tension of glocal: visibility and verification of local network effect at global-scale levels of capital distribution. mediating multiple forms of evaluation and communicating success cases of application of practice. global systemic crises (are [[complex systems]] and) require vast amounts of thinking processing in order to respond collectively and regeneratively. evolving systems at those scales whilst at the same time in alignment with the continuity of life on earth requires place-specific practices. [[practice]] has the role of developing ecological literacy (seeing patterns in nature).
+[^3]: The creative tension of glocal: visibility and verification of local network effect at global-scale levels of capital distribution. mediating multiple forms of evaluation and communicating success cases of application of practice. global systemic crises (are [[complex systems]] and) require vast amounts of thinking processing in order to respond collectively and regeneratively. evolving systems at those scales whilst at the same time in alignment with the continuity of life on earth requires place-specific practices. [[practice]] has the role of developing ecological literacy (seeing patterns in nature).
-[^3]: